paulkarpenko/us-code-ui/uscode/title-07-agriculture/chapter-098-department-of-agriculture-reorganization.md

   (A) coordinate in the Department the gathering of information relevant to early warning and awareness of threats and risks to the food and agriculture critical infrastructure sector; and

-  (B) share that information with, and provide assistance with interpretation and risk characterization of that information to, the intelligence community (as defined in 3003 of title 50), law enforcement agencies, the Secretary of Defense, the Secretary of Homeland Security, the Secretary of Health and Human Services, and State fusion centers (as defined in [section 124h(j) of title 6](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title6-section124h/j&num=0&edition=prelim) 11 So in original.
+  (B) share that information with, and provide assistance with interpretation and risk characterization of that information to, the intelligence community (as defined in [section 3003 of title 50](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section3003&num=0&edition=prelim)), law enforcement agencies, the Secretary of Defense, the Secretary of Homeland Security, the Secretary of Health and Human Services, and State fusion centers (as defined in [section 124h(j) of title 6](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title6-section124h/j&num=0&edition=prelim) 11 So in original.
 Probably should be followed by a closing parenthesis. ;

 (5) liaise with the Director of National Intelligence to assist in the development of periodic assessments and intelligence estimates, or other intelligence products, that support the defense of the food and agriculture critical infrastructure sector;